Resources:

 Scot Bryson – Orbital Farm |

-How does this fit in with the work being done by the TEG?
+How does this fit in with the work being done by the EU TEG?

 The European Commission’s Technical Expert Group (TEG) on Sustainable Finance developed guidance for sustainable finance in agriculture.
 Through our CEO, Sean Kidney, we contributed to this and several of our TWG and IWG members also straddled both efforts.
 Both pieces of work were developed to ensure they complemented each other wherever possible.